omelancon/javascript-1/README.md

 ## shared state mutation : disallowed
 ## local state mutation : disallowed
 ## first class functions : is the standard tool for composition
 ## higher order functions: : is the standard tool for composition
 ## curry and partial application : is the standard tool for composition
 ## impurity : impure function can only be composed, never injected or closed uppon.
 Thye must be tagged with `//IMPURE`
-## tail call recurtions : you shoul use it as a default tool for recursion
 ## map, reduce : for standard data manipulation
 ## Types: String, Number, etc : know your types
 ## Generators : how to use them